Human Supervisor Workload Prediction: Lag Horizon Selection: Introduction

 \section{Introduction}

-Workload represents the ratio between the resource a task requires, and the human's available resources to dedicate to the task \cite{yeh1988dissociation}.
-Task demand exceeding the human's available resources may \textit{overload} the human, whereas insufficient task demand may lead to human disengagement (i.e., \textit{underload}), both of which can negatively impact team performance \cite{wickens2004introduction}.
-Human-robot teams in unstructured, dynamic, and uncertain environments (e.g., disaster response) will result in variable workload, which may decrease team performance.
-Robots aware of the human's comprehensive overall workload (i.e., the cognitive, auditory, speech, visual, gross motor, fine motor, and tactile components) may act to address suboptimal workload states.
-Human workload estimation may be provided by physiological response metrics collected by worn sensors \cite{heard2019multi}; however, these workload estimates only enable reactive actions.
-Predictive workload models can be used to preempt negative workload states.
-These workload predictions must allow sufficient time for a robot to plan and implement adaptations, with longer predictions enabling more complex actions.
+Teleoperating robots place multifaceted demands on the human, requiring resources from multiple workload channels.
+Workload represents the ratio between the resources a system's tasks demand, and the human's available resources to meet this demand \cite{yeh1988dissociation}.
+Operator performance may be negatively impacted by adverse workload conditions caused by task demands exceeding the human's available resources in an \textit{overload} condition, whereas insufficient task demand may lead to human disengagement (i.e., \textit{underload}) \cite{wickens2004introduction}.
+Robot teleoperation systems must account for the human's comprehensive overall workload (i.e., the cognitive, auditory, speech, visual, gross motor, fine motor, and tactile workload components) to address these suboptimal workload states.
+Prior work used wearable physiological sensor data to estimate the human's current workload for each workload component (i.e., cognitive, auditory, speech, visual, gross motor, fine motor, tactile) and the overall workload \cite{smith2022decomposed, bs2023cogsima, joshthesis}.
+However, these workload estimates only enable reactive actions to past workload states, after performance has already decreased.
+Predictive workload models of future workload states are necessary to preempt negative workload states before they occur by allowing time for a teleoperation system to plan and implement adaptations to maintain performance, where longer predictions (i.e., 1-4 minutes) enable more complex and effective adaptations.

+The duration of historical data used for future predictions is the lag horizon, and the prediction horizon is the future time point predicted.
 Current workload prediction methods only focus on cognitive workload \cite{brand2017model, boehm2021real, pang2023air,wei2023classification, qin2023electroencephalogram, grimaldi2024deep}.
 Up to 30 second (s) workload predictions were made using prior workload values \cite{yu2023towards, grimaldi2024deep}, historical task loads \cite{yu2023towards, pang2023air}, physiological response metrics \cite{wei2023classification, qin2023electroencephalogram, grimaldi2024deep}, and performance metrics \cite{boehm2021real} as model predictors.
 However, these methods only predict a single workload component, have very short prediction horizons (i.e., generally $<5$s), and do not investigate the impact of varying lag horizons.
-Deciding which lag horizon to use for workload prediction remains an open question \cite{brand2017model}.
+Deciding the lag horizon remains an open question \cite{brand2017model}.